-Our baseline forecast for the global economy is a mixed V and L shaped recession: a partial rebound in output relative to the pre-recession forecast in 2021-2022, but leaving global output 2-3% below the pre-recession trend over a 5-year horizon.
-Our pessimistic scenarios imply an L-shaped recession relative to the pre-recession forecast over a 5-year horizon.
+The baseline forecast for the global economy is a mixed V and L shaped recession: a partial rebound in output relative to the pre-recession forecast in 2021-2022, but leaving global output 2-3% below the pre-recession trend over a 5-year horizon.
+A pessimistic scenarios imply an L-shaped recession relative to the pre-recession forecast over a 5-year horizon.

 Global Real GDP Index, Baseline and Alternative Scenarios: 2019-2024

 Recession shapes such as V or U are usually defined relative to the level of economic activity or the level of economic activity compared to the pre-recession forecast.
 A V-shaped recovery features a strong rebound in economic activity after a short-term recession.
 A U-shaped recession has a longer period of output of ongoing negative growth or no growth, followed by a more gradual recovery.
 L-shaped recessions feature a drop in economic activity followed by weak or no recovery in the level of economic activity (relative to trend).
 From a quarterly perspective, one could see a U-shaped path in economic activity if the recession lasts a few quarters, but in annual forecasts, the recession would look V-shaped.
 The initial quarters’ recession would just display as a contraction in annual economic output, followed by a rebound in the second year.